degaart/scalable-font2/libsfn/libimagequant/README.md

 This is a heavily stripped down version of libimagequant, because we don't need that bloated build system for C#, Rust, Java etc. I seriously don't understand why can't people organize their repositories to separate core libraries.
-Oh, and don't try to compile this code as ANSI C or with warnings or as pedantic...
+Oh, and don't try to compile this code as ANSI C or with warnings or as pedantic for that matter...

-Minor modifications made to the header file only to make it ANSI C compliant, otherwise code is verbatim.
+Minor modifications made to the header file only to make it ANSI C compliant, and replaced sqrt with builtin_sqrtf and added a powf implementation from musl to avoid depending on libm, otherwise code is verbatim.
+I had to rename it to liqpowf, otherwise gcc would generate ZGVbN4vv_powf references in to_f_set_gamma in pam.c...
+I'm not sure why because powf in libimagequant.c works as expected.
+Anyway, liqpowf it is.

 You can also compile libsfn with dynamic libimagequant linkage by using `USE_DYNDEPS=1`.